What happens when you make changes to a campaign

 - Unsubscribed users will start receiving your particular email.

 - If you have the first email in a campaign set to “Don’t send to unsubscribed”, but the second email has “Send even if unsubscribed”, your unsubscribed users will skip the first email and receive the second one and any others that are meant for unsubscribed users.

 - Event-triggered campaigns default to "Send even if unsubscribed”.

-- Segment triggered campaigns default to “Don’t send to unsubscribed”.
+- Segment triggered campaigns and API triggered broadcasts default to "Don’t send to unsubscribed”.